Well what a year it's been for our small but perfectly formed Society!

 Team Competitions

-National competitions continued this year and our teams in the prestigious AMFC and Snowbee Floating Line competitions again enjoyed considerable success
+National competitions continued this year and our teams in the prestigious AMFC Division 1, Snowbee Floating Line and the Grand Max competitions again enjoyed considerable success

-Led by Richard Denney, we again attained a fantastic second place in the AMFC First Division (having led the league for most of the season) pitting the skills of our small membership against much larger clubs, some of whom are supported by organisations such the RAF, Army and Police while others represent major reservoirs such as Rutland, Chew and Grafham
+Led by Richard Denney ably assisted by Bob Holland, our AMFC team had a fantastic win coming first in the top division of the AMFC leagues.
+We need to remember that we are pitting the skills of our small membership against much larger clubs, some of whom are supported by organisations such the RAF, Army and Police while others represent major reservoirs such as Rutland, Chew and Grafham.
+A great result and many congratulations to all who participated

-Our thanks go again to Harry Collins who has very kindly agreed to continue his very generous support for our competition teams.
-His sponsorship has helped over the years to defray some of the individual expense involved in entering these national events and so ensure that we can field our strongest teams when needed.
-To thank him for his generosity a group of our members was able to host a morning’s fishing and lunch for Harry and a number of his friends which was greatly appreciated
+Our thanks go again to Harry Collins who very kindly agreed to continue his very generous support for our competition teams.
+His sponsorship has helped over the years to defray some of the individual expenses involved in entering these national events and so ensure that we can field our strongest teams when needed

 Ireland

-Following a two year Covid hiatus we were delighted to be able to resume our visits in 2022 and again this year.
-This was the 31st occasion that members of the Society have visited that beautiful part of the world, with Keith Nicholson and Mick Priest having attended every one!
-As usual some excellent fishing was matched by the pleasure of renewing some old (and very old!) friendships, with Keith Lawrence leading the way and winning the Ghillies Cup for most keepers and Peter Thomason the Keith Lyne Trophy for biggest fish at 3lb 11oz
+This was the 32nd occasion that members of the Society have visited that beautiful part of the world with only the two Covid years intervening.
+In Keith Nicholson's absence (through injury) Mick Priest is now alone in having attended every one!
+As usual some challenging fishing was matched by the pleasure of renewing some old (and very old!) friendships, with Micky Heasman sweeping the board by winning the Ghillies Cup for most keepers and the Keith Lyne Trophy for biggest fish at 3lb 6oz

 Website and Newsletters